openlibhums/memory-alpha/content/support/plugins/imports-reviewers.md

-title: Reviewer Import
+title: Reviewer import

-# Reviewer Import
+# Reviewer import

 The Reviewer import tool allows you to create reviewer accounts by uploading a CSV (Comma Seperated Value) file.